MrNopi/BbmConverter/README.md

 Current project output is json files with common information about file(fileName.json) and additional information about pixels in RGB color model(fileNameInfo.json)

+this project also contained file for testing called a.bmp